 It is about creating an environment for learners where they can challenge themselves, make connections, engage in relevant and meaningful learning opportunities.

 Learning modules are co-created by teachers and taught collaboratively.
 The Learning Modules are designed to raise student achievement by:

 Our Impact Projects provide focus for community involvement.
 We encourage students to have a positive impact on others, the school and/or the community.

 The Impact Projects start as teacher-led initiatives.
 However, as the year progresses, students to start to take more ownership of these by creating their own Impact Projects where teachers are there to support their choices.

-Learning Advisory and Life Skill units promote student engagement by making learning relevant to real-life contexts.
+Life Skills units promote student engagement by making learning relevant to real-life contexts.
 We include a greater selection of content and contexts into the curriculum and prepare students for lifelong learning.

 This is Sit Together and Read (STAR) time and has been introduced to:

 We have a wide range of books available at our school library.
 If students are interested in a book that we do not have, please ask them to speak with our school librarian who may be able to source the book for them.